JoelStansbury/widgetron/README.md

 # widgetron
-App bundler for ipython notebooks
+App bundler for ipython notebooks.
+This command line utility builds a standalone executable installer for a single ipython notebook.
+It is intended for applications build with ipywidgets.
+At the moment, it only works on Windows, but there are plans to address cross-platform support.

 1. Builds and packages a minimal electron interface to navigate to `localhost:8866` and boot up the `voila` server
 2. Copies a notebook (specified by `-f`) into a template python package